Figma vs InVision for UX Designers 2026: Honest Comparison

 • Exception: InVision for enterprise legacy workflows or compliance-heavy environments

-• Budget alternative: Figma's free plan works for most solo designers without spending anything
+• Budget alternative: Figma's free plan covers most solo designer needs without spending a cent

 FAQ: Figma vs InVision for UX Designers 2026